sboitard/LWseq_analysis/README.md

 Other public software (plink1.9,hapfLK) are needed for some commands and should be installed before running main.sh.

-The raw NGS data (fastq files) used in these analyzes are public but not provided here (url is provided in the manuscript).
-Genotype files at plink format, which result from the pre-processing of NGS data, are also public but not provided here (url is provided in the manuscript)
+The raw NGS data (fastq files) used in these analyzes can be found at \url{https://www.ebi.ac.uk/ena} under the accession number PRJEB51909.
+Genotype files at plink format, which result from the pre-processing of NGS data, can be found at https://doi.org/10.5281/zenodo.6415023.
+The analyzes described in main.sh from step 0b can start from these files (step 0a describes how the genotype files were obtained from vcf files).

-The following input or intermediate result files can be found in the directory 'input_files':
+The following input or intermediate result files can also be found in the directory 'input_files':
 - a list of the genes included in selection signatures (gene_names.txt, sel_genes.csv)
 - a list of QTLs overlapping selection signatures (QTL_list.csv)
 - lists of functions found significantly enriched within selection signatures (MGI.csv, GOBP.csv, KEGG.csv).